nextflow-io/training/docs/hands_on/04_implementation.md

 Next on to something a little more tricky.
 The next process takes two inputs: the variants file and the blacklist file.

-It should output a channel named `prepared_vcf_ch` which emitting a tuple of two files.

 !!! info

     In Nextflow, tuples can be defined in the input or output using the [`tuple`](https://www.nextflow.io/docs/latest/process.html#input-of-type-tuple) qualifier.